Jurong Bird Park Panorail

 The Jurong Bird Park Panorail was a monorail system for the Jurong Bird Park in Singapore.
 Measuring 1.7 km, it went around the park in a loop with three stations.

 Prior to the monorail's opening, diesel trams were used to transport visitors around the park, which were deemed to be big, noisy, and hot by April 1988.
 Plans were conceptualised in the same month.
 Construction began in November 1990 and the system was launched on 11 April 1992.
-The Jurong Bird Park ceased operations in 2012.

 Planned by Von Roll, a monorail was chosen as it would not emit pollution and create noise.
 The monorail system used 4 fully air-conditioned four-car trains which travelled around the park in approximately 11 minutes.
 It ceased operations in 2012 and was replaced by a tram service.

 History

 Prior to the monorail, diesel trams were used to transport visitors around Jurong Bird Park, which were deemed to be "big, noisy, and hot" by April 1988.
 Plans for the monorail were first conceptualised in the same month and was expected to be done within five years time.
 By April 1990, it was reported in The Straits Times that the monorail will be opened by mid-next year.
 A sign promoting the monorail development with two stations and four trains was sighted at the park in June, with confirmation from a spokesman that there was a monorail planned.

 In September 1990, it was announced that the monorail system would cost as part of a development programme for the bird park.
 It was expected to be finished by next year for Jurong Bird Park's 20th anniversary.
 Construction began in November 1990.
+Its viaducts were painted in green to blend in with the natural environment.
+It was scheduled to open in September 1991.

 An unveiling ceremony for the trains was held on 16 September 1991, with the system announced as the "Panorail" in the same month.
 It was launched by President Wee Kim Wee on 11 April 1992, the 21st anniversary of the park.
 It was announced on 12 August 1994 that the Panorail will be closed until 7 September for upgrading works on the tracks and trains.

 The panorail ceased operations in 2012.
+The panorail was still listed on the official website as of 14 April 2012, but was replaced by a trackless tram service listing by 3 May 2012.